Battles of Acapulco

 The Battle of Acapulco were a series of battles during the Second French intervention in Mexico.
-Acapulco was a key port of the Pacific trade routes and thus changed hands several times in the course of the Franco-Mexican war.
-In this period the population of the city had decreased from 6000 to 2000.
+Acapulco was a key port of the Pacific trade routes and thus changed hands several times in the course of the Franco-Mexican War.
+In this period, the population of the city had decreased from 6000 to 2000.

 First battle

 Juan Álvarez and a group of Indian guerrillas were still in control of Guerrero as well as Acapulco, which were not reached by the French army in the early stages of the intervention.
-On the morning of January 8, 1863, a French war steamer the Diamant, anchored into the Acapulco port.
+On the morning of January 8, 1863, a French war steamer, the Diamant, anchored in the Acapulco port.
 Captain Le Bris asked for General Diego Álvarez, son of Juan Álvarez, and made several demands: that the Diamant be allowed to take on coal and water, that the General officially denounce the anti-French statements of the Italian-born Mexican officer Luis Ghilardi published in a local newspaper last year, which resulted in the repelling of the French warship La Bayonnaise, the removal of Ghilardi from his position and that all fort defenses be dismantled on sight.
-On the following day an apology was sent back but the first two demands were declined, and the city began its preparations against the expected attack.
-At ¾9 am on the 10th a squadron under Rear-Admiral Bouët, consisting of the Diamant, the war steamer Pallas, and two corvettes the Bayonnaise and the Galathée, approached the bay and was immediately opened fire at the forts.
-The forts returned the fire and after one hour of constant barrage the artillery of Fort Guerrero was eliminated.
-Ten minutes later Fort Iturbide was silenced and at ten in the morning Fort Galeana had the same fate.
-Fort Álvarez still actively exchanged shots with the fleet, though the Mexican firing range was half of those of the French.
-During the bombardment a number of French shells also ripped into the town, until an American envoy objected to it and thus it was ceased.
+On the following day, an apology was sent back, but the first two demands were declined, and the city began its preparations against the expected attack.
+At ¾9 am on the 10th, a squadron under Rear-Admiral Bouët, consisting of the Diamant, the war steamer Pallas, and two corvettes, the Bayonnaise and the Galathée, approached the bay and was immediately opened fire at the forts.
+The forts returned the fire, and after one hour of constant barrage, the artillery of Fort Guerrero was eliminated.
+Ten minutes later, Fort Iturbide was silenced, and at ten in the morning, Fort Galeana had the same fate.
+Fort Álvarez still actively exchanged shots with the fleet, though the Mexican firing range was half of that of the French.
+During the bombardment, several French shells also ripped into the town, until an American envoy objected to it, and thus it ceased.